 SAND conference presentations typically encompass a wide range of themes that have included:

 Neurogenetics and Pathobiology

 Gender and Social Sciences

 The Role of Noise / Stochasticity / Randomness

 In addition to these topics we welcome novel approaches and interdisciplinary research that can synthesize findings from various fields.
 Presentations may also consider the implications of research findings on ethical theory, autonomy and health.
-We particularly encourage presentations that examine changes in neurodynamics in neurological conditions such as epilepsy, Parkinson’s, and Alzheimer’s that can have a tremendous impact on an individual’s autonomy and quality of life.
+This year, we particularly encourage discussion of the social and environmental factors that restrict and enable autonomy.
+We also encourage presentations that examine changes in neurodynamics in neurological conditions such as epilepsy, Parkinson’s, and Alzheimer’s that can have a tremendous impact on an individual’s autonomy and quality of life.
 Investigations may also include more common conditions in which changes in neural dynamics impact volitional activity such as sleep.